 Pathological Demand Avoidance (PDA) is a subtype of autism which many families identify with.
 Children with PDA experience significant anxiety, which often results in meltdowns, tantrums, and other behaviors.
 While PDA is not currently a separate diagnosis, when described along with an Autism Spectrum Disorder diagnosis, it can open the door to understanding and strategies for families and educators.

-Dr. Myszak is comfortable assessing children as young as 16 months for early signs of autism up through adults of any age.
-Her experience allows her to meet the needs of different types of clients, rather than using a “cookie-cutter” approach.
-Dr. Myszak is aware of the different ways that autism can present in girls and women, and some of the testing and interviews with females focuses on their experience of “camouflaging” their symptoms and their internal experiences involving socialization.
-She is familiar with the concepts of Pathological Demand Avoidance (PDA), which many families have found and identify with.
+We are comfortable assessing children as young as 18 months for early signs of autism up through adults of any age.
+Our experience allows us to meet the needs of different types of clients, rather than using a “cookie-cutter” approach.
+We are aware of the different ways that autism can present in girls and women, and some of the testing and interviews with females focuses on their experience of “camouflaging” their symptoms and their internal experiences involving socialization.
+We are familiar with the concepts of Pathological Demand Avoidance (PDA), which many families have found and identify with.